Douglas Rushkoff

 Rushkoff is currently Professor of Media Theory and Digital Economics at the City University of New York, Queens College.
-He has previously lectured at The New School University in Manhattan and the ITP at New York University's Tisch School of the Arts, where he created the Narrative Lab.
-He also has taught online for the MaybeLogic Academy.
-Douglas Rushkoff has been declared the 6th most influential thinker in the world by MIT Technology Review, only behind Steven Pinker, David Graeber, Nobel prize winner Daniel Kahneman, Thilo Sarrazin and Richard Florida.
+He has previously lectured at The New School university in Manhattan and the Interactive Telecommunications Program at New York University's Tisch School of the Arts, where he created the Narrative Lab.
+In 2012, Rushkoff was declared the sixth most influential thinker in the world by MIT Technology Review, following Steven Pinker, David Graeber, Nobel Prize-winner Daniel Kahneman, Thilo Sarrazin, and Richard Florida.

-Biography
+Early life and education

-Background
+Rushkoff was born in New York City, New York, of Jewish heritage to Sheila, a psychiatric social worker, and Marvin Rushkoff, a hospital administrator.
+His older brother, Bennett, has served as an administrative law judge in Washington, D.C.

-Rushkoff was born in New York City, New York, and is the son of Sheila, a psychiatric social worker, and Marvin Rushkoff, a hospital administrator.
-He graduated from Princeton University in 1983.
+Rushkoff graduated from Princeton University in 1983.
 He moved to Los Angeles and completed a Master of Fine Arts in Directing from the California Institute of the Arts.
 Later he took up a post-graduate fellowship from the American Film Institute.
 He was a PhD candidate at Utrecht University's New Media Program, writing a dissertation on new media literacies, which was approved in June, 2012.